-- a) Major changes to a type-certificate shall be classified and approved by: - 1. the Authority; or - (Reserved) an approved design organisation or holder of a type certificate within the scope of its privileges provided for in (1) and (8) of DASR 21.A.263(c) or (2) of DASR 21.A.263(d), as recorded in the terms of approval. - b) A major change to a type-certificate shall only be approved: - 1.
-When it has been demonstrated that the change and areas affected by the change comply with the type certification basis and environmental protection requirements, as established by the Authority in accordance with DASR 21.A.101; - (Reserved) in the case of a change affecting the operational suitability data, when it has been demonstrated that the necessary changes to the operational suitability data meet the operational suitability data certification basis, as established by the Authority in accordance with EMAR 21.A.101; and - 3.
-When compliance with (1) and (2) has been demonstrated in accordance with DASR 21.A.20, as applicable to the change. - c) (Reserved) By derogation from (2) and (3) of (b), at the applicant's request included in the declaration referred to in EMAR 21.A.20(d), a major change to an aircraft type-certificate may be approved before compliance with the operational suitability data certification basis has been demonstrated, provided that the applicant demonstrates such compliance before the date at which those data are actually used. - d) An approval of a major change to a type-certificate shall be limited to the specific configuration(s) in the type-certificate to which the change relates.
+- a) Major changes to a type-certificate shall be classified and approved by: - 1. the Authority; or - 2.
+(Reserved) an approved design organisation or holder of a type certificate within the scope of its privileges provided for in (1) and (8) of DASR 21.A.263(c) or (2) of DASR 21.A.263(d), as recorded in the terms of approval. - b) A major change to a type-certificate shall only be approved: - When it has been demonstrated that the change and areas affected by the change comply with the type certification basis and environmental protection requirements, as established by the Authority in accordance with DASR 21.A.101; - 2.
+(Reserved) - 3.
+When compliance with (1) and (2) has been demonstrated in accordance with DASR 21.A.20, as applicable to the change. - c) (Reserved). - d) An approval of a major change to a type-certificate shall be limited to the specific configuration(s) in the type-certificate to which the change relates.